 You will also need to accommodate the dowels so extra fabric will be needed to allow for the casings.

-Measure the diameter of your dowels and allow a couple of milimeters extra, otherwise you will struggle to get the dowels in the casings.
+Measure the circumference of your dowels and allow a couple of milimeters extra, otherwise you will struggle to get the dowels in the casings.

 My casings were 12mm.

 12mm x 7 panels = 84mm (8.4cm to be added to the final depth of the lining fabric)

 So the finished measurement of the lining fabric to be cut is 80cm (width) x 158.4 (150+8.4)

 You can now cut your lining to size.